1. Austrian “Papa” Haydn wrote a theme and variation on what would become the German National Anthem.

 5. A modern composer, Sergei Prokofiev, created a musical masterpiece based on the literary masterpiece “Romeo and Juliet” by William Shakespeare.

-6. Could this be the most famous sonata ever?
-How did Beethoven change the typical sonata format with this piece?
+6. Could this be the most passionate sonata ever?

 7. In this Symphony No. 40, Mozart utilizes the FSDF organization of movements, and prominently features Sonata form throughout.
 Classical Symphony